 5.285 There are several GP practices and a range of therapies available in the town.
 Farnham Hospital provides a range of services and Frimley Park and the Royal Surrey Hospitals provide emergency cover in close and moderate proximities.
-The consultation on the draft Neighbourhood Plan will assess whether the proposals have any implications for existing GP and Hospital services.
+With suitable developer contributions towards improvements, the capacity of GP and hospital services is not considered to be a constraint to the level of residential development proposed in the Neighbourhood Plan Review.